 If you feel that you’d like to stay with this person for longer, isn’t it worth investing in a foundation for your relationship?
 Your early counseling sessions can serve more like a tune-up to get you ready for a healthy future together.

-If you’re ready to start relationship counseling or have questions about our approach, take the first step and reach out to us.
+If you’re ready to start couples counseling or have questions about our approach, take the first step and reach out to us.
 We’re here to help you get the relationship support you’re looking for and deserve.